 - Fertilization: Both ferns can be fertilized with a balanced liquid fertilizer diluted to half strength every two to four weeks during the growing season.
 However, avoid fertilizing them during winter months.

-- Pruning: Regular pruning is beneficial for both lemon button ferns and Boston ferns.
-Trim any yellowing or brown fronds to maintain their appearance and remove any dead or diseased leaves to promote healthy growth.
+- Pruning: Regular pruning benefits both lemon button ferns and Boston ferns.
+Trim any yellowing or brown fronds to maintain their appearance and remove dead or diseased leaves to promote healthy growth.

 - Repotting: Lemon button ferns and Boston ferns may require repotting every one to two years.
-Choose slightly larger pots with fresh potting mix when repotting, giving the ferns room to grow and thrive.
+When repotting, choose slightly larger pots with fresh potting mix, giving the ferns room to grow and thrive.

 By recognizing these similarities in lemon Boston and lemon button fern care, you can apply the knowledge gained from caring for a lemon button fern to care for a Boston fern, and vice versa.